Ecotrust/madrona/docs/ui.rst

         {% endpanel %}
     {% endblock %}

-Note the :ref:`printable` tag for specifying a link to the page-based view, and the :ref:`home_link` tag for specifying where the back button should lead.
+Note the :ref:`tag_printable` tag for specifying a link to the page-based view, and the :ref:`tag_home_link` tag for specifying where the back button should lead.

 example tabbed panel
 ^^^^^^^^^^^^^^^^^^^^